Youth system: Youth leagues

-The other major professional sports leagues in the United States and Canada except Major League Soccer (MLS) do not have an official youth development system.
-The National Football League's players are developed predominantly through the educational system, first with high school football and then college football.
+The National Football League operates two youth academies, one at Loughborough University in England and the other at A. B. Paterson College in Australia, with those academies designed mainly for international talent.
+The majority of the NFL's players, along with those of the neighboring Canadian Football League, are developed predominantly through the educational system, first with high school football and then college football (university football in Canada).
+Canada also has its own junior football system similar to hockey's.
+Neither Major League Baseball nor the National Basketball Association have a youth system.
 Basketball players are typically developed and recruited straight out of high school, although the National Basketball Association requires at least one year out of high school to be eligible to play.
 College basketball is also a source of players for the NBA and other professional leagues.

 MLS Next (stylized in all caps) is a system of youth soccer leagues that are managed, organized and controlled by Major League Soccer.
 It was introduced by the league in 2020.
 The system was introduced in mid 2020 and will be active for the first time during the 2020–21 season.
 It is a successor to the U.S. Soccer Development Academy.
 The system covers the under-13, under-14, under-15, under-16, under-17, and under-19 age groups.